xmartlabs/xmartlabs.github.io/_posts/2018-06-15-ML-Kit-CoreML.md

 }
 ```

 This is all we need to run one of the out-of-the-box models of ML Kit.
-We can now start labelling images.
+We can now start classifying images.

-This will use the on-device model which is more performant and it does not depend on an internet connection but is also less accurate than the cloud model.
+It will use the on-device model which is faster and does not depend on the internet connection but is also less accurate than the cloud model.
-If you wanted to use the cloud model, you first need to upgrade your Firebase project to a Blaze plan (pay as you go) and enable the Cloud Vision API.
+If you want to use the cloud model, you first need to upgrade your Firebase project to a Blaze plan (pay as you go) and enable the Cloud Vision API.
+The first 1000 requests per task are free but if your app surpasses that amount you will have to pay.

 Then, in your code it is enough to change the labelDetector we created in `viewDidLoad`:

 ```swift